schuler-robotics/detectword_pico/README.md

 -----------
 Upon powering up, detectword_pico captures two reference words with one of the Pico's ADC.
 These reference words are normalized in both amplitude and time, before being converted to spectrograms and reduction techniques are applied.
 The same process is applied to subsequent spoken words, and a sum squared error of the reduced data between the reference and target word is calculated.
 This sum squared error is used to predict if the target word matches one of the reference words.
 The 0V-3.3V logic state of a GPIO pin tracks the last detected reference word.
 For example 3.3V for 'on', and 0V for 'off'.
 When neither reference word is detected, the GPIO state remains unchanged.

 The detectword.go function CreateU16SpectFromU16() converts voice samples into a two  dimensional spectrogram array.
 An input waveform of 'buf_size' samples is normalized and broken into 'Tbins' time segments.
-Each time segment is filtered by a Hamming window (@ref-hamming) to suppress the discontinuities created by segmentation.
+Each time segment is filtered by a Hamming window (7) to suppress the discontinuities created by segmentation.
 The filtered segments are converted to the frequency domain, generating 'Fbins' values for the spectrogram.
-It was important to use an 'in place' discrete fourier transform (DFT) algorithm (@ref-tukey) to conserve memory on the Pico.
+It was important to use an 'in place' discrete fourier transform (DFT) algorithm (8) to conserve memory on the Pico.
 'In place' calculation means the time samples are presented to the DFT algorithm as real floating point values in a complex128 array, and are swapped out with frequency domain results in that same allocated memory.
-Detectword pico relies on the FFT() function from the very capable FOSS go-fft package (@ref-go-fft).
+Detectword pico relies on the FFT() function from the very capable FOSS go-fft package (9).

 Figure (2) shows the calculated spectrograms for the words 'on' and 'off'.
 Image representations of spectrograms and reduced arrays in this write up encode increasing frequency amplitudes as colors ranging from blue to red.